 People might find it difficult to call certain things “violence” if they are not physical.
 They might wonder if someone shouting at you in the street really violence?

-This encompassing definition of “violence” is used by all national violence prevention charities in Scotland, along with the United Nations and the Scottish Government in their Equally Safe Plan.
+This encompassing definition of “violence” is used by all national violence prevention charities in Scotland, along with the United Nations and the Scottish Government in their Equally Safe Strategy.

 All of these acts are part of a continuum of violence.